 Individuals are encouraged to walk (or jog if appropriate) for at least 20 of the 45 minutes.
 Additional activities include cycling, rowing, treadmill walking or jogging, stair stepping, or cross-country skiing on stationary equipment.
 Also, individuals are encouraged to perform strength-building exercises using Nautilus and free weight equipment or resistance bands in the fitness center.
 All activities are individually prescribed and participants are monitored by staff.

-You and your physician will be updated on your progress on a quarterly and annual basis.
+You and your physician can be updated on your progress as requested.
 Yearly treadmill tests are encouraged and can be performed by your cardiologist, personal physician, or by the Exercise Science faculty.
-A cardiologist is available if the test is performed at UNH to oversee all exercise tests conducted in our laboratory.
-A fee is associated with this procedure.

-The UNH Cardiac Rehabilitation Program is also a training site for UNH graduate and undergraduate students in the Exercise Science option.
+The UNH Cardiac Rehabilitation Program is also a training site for UNH graduate and undergraduate students in Exercise Science.
 Students perform duties in the program and report to the Program Director.
-We also publish a bi-annual newsletter, which will be mailed to you during the year.
-Periodic presentations and seminars are also provided.
-These occur after the exercise session and light refreshments are provided.
+We also publish a bi-annual newsletter and provide periodic presentations and seminars which occur after the exercise session.

 Who is the Program For?